mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

   P(a)\frac{F(a + t)}{F(a)}da \frac{1}{e^{\mu t}},
 $$
 and their ages lie in the range $[a+t, a+t+da]$.
-Since we assume that the culture is in steady-state then it follows that the fraction of cells that transitioned from age $a$ to age $a + t$ must be $P(a + t)da$.
+Since we assume that the culture is in a steady-state then it follows that the fraction of cells that transitioned from age $a$ to age $a + t$ must be $P(a + t)da$.
 Therefore we have a difference equation - the discrete analogous of a differential equation - of the form